 Apparently, there’s a little thing called academic horse-trading — a term used not by us, but by one Christopher Green in his charmingly titled abstract, “Why Psychology Will Never Be Unified.”
 (Spoiler alert: It involves silos, gatekeeping, and possibly blood oaths.)

-we got…
+We got…

-Which, ironically, might be the most predictable behavioral response of all.
+Which, ironically, might be the most predictable behavioral response of all:

 Note: This video above is based on the “4.4 LLM Primer” (8/31/25) —watch as FIVE LLMs assess UBM in 6 Major categories.
-The new primer requires an attempt to “Break the model” —that is, find a required, irreducible “Fifth Element”
+The new primer requires an attempt to “Break the model” —that is, find a required, irreducible “Fifth Element.”

-So here we are — holding what is arguably the most elegant behavioral model since Pavlov rang a bell, and academia’s too busy citing 1997 to notice. (wink)
+This is the JOKE – sort of… here we are — holding what is arguably the most elegant behavioral model since Pavlov rang a bell, and academia’s too busy citing 1997 to notice. (wink)

 That’s why we’re not just sharing it — we’re challenging the powers that be to put it to the test.

 Not someday.
-Yesterday.

 Disclaimer